Your rights if a business acts in an unfair or misleading way, including sales tactics and selling unsafe products.

 The FTA applies to all aspects of the promotion and sale of goods and services — from advertising and pricing to sales techniques and financing.

-It also applies to certain activities whether or not the parties are 'in trade' — such as employment advertising, pyramid selling, and the supply of products covered by product safety and consumer information standards.
+It also applies to certain activities whether the parties are 'in trade' — such as employment advertising, pyramid selling, and the supply of products covered by product safety and consumer information standards.

 All online sellers who operate as traders must make it clear to potential buyers that they are traders, including when selling through an intermediary website like Trade Me.